samparkewolfe/Sound_Control/README.md

 * Display positions in the same way as the colour tracker.
 (Done)
 * Make there only be one leap object in generate instrument window.
 (Done)
 * Make flattening the leap data more efficient.
+	* Stop using the javascript method (Done)
+		* This does not stop it from going slowly with two hands!

 #### Microbit
 * Get compass.